Blue Lyme Grass

 Ornamental grasses and grasslike plants

 From coastal northern and western Europe.
-Low, vigorous clump of gray-blue leaves topped by clusters of inconspicuous flowers.
-Grows 3 to 4 ft. tall in bloom, spreading widely by thick rhizomes.
+A low, vigorous clump of gray-blue leaves is topped by clusters of inconspicuous flowers.
+Grows to 3–4 ft. tall in bloom, spreading widely by thick rhizomes.
 Good soil binder; may need curbing.
-Flowers are not especially attractive, and plant looks best when cut back after bloom to stimulate fresh foliage.
+Flowers are not especially attractive, and the plant looks best when cut back after bloom to stimulate fresh foliage.
 Does best in cool weather but withstands considerable heat.
 Grows in sandy soils in the wild; tolerates clay soils.

 Hybrid between R. foetida and R. spinosissima; very old rose that was taken westward...

 Mediterranean native provides sure, easy color from late fall through spring in mild-winter areas, fro...

 Botanically speaking, violas, pansies, and almost all violets are perennials belonging to the genus